sonnyp/troll/gjspack/README.md

 ### How to configure ESLint?

-ESLint parser doesn't support the import `assert` syntax [yet](https://github.com/eslint/eslint/discussions/15305).
+ESLint parser doesn't support the import attributes syntax [yet](https://github.com/eslint/eslint/discussions/15305).

 Use the following eslintrc options: